Chloroxylenol/ pramoxine drops

 Use chloroxylenol/pramoxine drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Chloroxylenol/pramoxine drops is only for the ear.
+- Chloroxylenol/pramoxine drops are only for the ear.
 Do not get it in your eyes, nose, or mouth.
 If you get chloroxylenol/pramoxine drops in any of these areas, flush thoroughly with cool water.

 - Thoroughly clean and dry the outer ear before using chloroxylenol/pramoxine drops.